Roald87/roald87.github.io/_posts/2022-05-24-twincat-bsd.md

 category: twincat
 ---

-Jakob Sagatowksi made a video on how to [install TwinCAT BSD on a virtual machine](https://www.youtube.com/watch?v=H-qfWfz37Fg).
-In this post, I first go over of the same steps as he did, but then in text form.
-After the installation, I also show a few useful tricks.
-One very useful thing is that by running TwinCAT in a virtual machine, it allows you to run TwinCAT 'locally', even if you have Hyper-V enabled.
+TwinCAT/BSD is a new operating system which encapsulated the TwinCAT runtime.
+It is an operating system with a small footprint and it's free.
+Additionally, TwinCAT/BSD allows you to run TwinCAT code locally when you have Hyper-V enabled if you install it in a virtual machine.
+In this tutorial I go over the installation of TwinCAT/BSD on VMware and Virtual Box and show some basic usages of Tc/BSD.

 ## What is TwinCAT/BSD?

 TwinCAT/BSD is an alternative operating system for TwinCAT.
 It is based on the open source operating system FreeBSD.
 Beckhoff took FreeBSD and integrated the TwinCAT runtime into it.
 Currently, TwinCAT/BSD is offered as an alternative operating system to Windows CE/7/10.

 Note that TwinCAT/BSD is just for the TwinCAT runtime.
-So, the place where your code gets executed or ran.
+So, the place where your code gets executed.
 Nothing changes on the code development side: you still write your code on Windows in either Visual Studio or the TwinCAT XAE Shell.

-TwinCAT/BSD is a little different than Windows.
-So it might take you some time to get used to it.
+TwinCAT/BSD is a little different than Window and it might take you some time to get used to it.
 For example, TwinCAT/BSD doesn't come with a desktop environment.
-So, unlike Windows, there is no desktop with icons, a wallpaper and a start menu.
+So, there is no desktop with icons, a wallpaper and a start menu.
 If you start TwinCAT/BSD, you are greeted by a black screen with white text on it: a terminal.

 Make no mistake, working from a terminal can be quite powerful, but it can take some time to get familiar with.
 At the end of the tutorial, I show some examples of what you can do with it.
 You can also find some commands in [the official manual](http://ftp.beckhoff.com/download/document/ipc/embedded-pc/embedded-pc-cx/TwinCAT_BSD_en.pdf).